 Imagine the original Christmas scene: the three wise men carry precious goods through the desert, guided by nothing more than the promise of a bright star.
 Finally, they come across a humble shelter housing the son of God.
 They give him gifts, celebrate peace unto men, then turn to each other wondering, what now?

 Maybe the wisemen return to their kingdoms and spread the news of what they set out to confirm.
 Maybe they live out their days comfortably believing the end of suffering has come (even if we all know how well that played out).

-The only thing is folk millennia later know is that we haven’t heard anything about them since.
+The only thing we people millennia later know for sure is that we haven’t heard anything about the wisemen since.

 This theme plays out in Kill Bill, too.
-Elle, hell-bent on seeing the end of the Bride, gets the news that she’s 6-feet under.
-The man responsible, Budd, asks specifically how she feels about the vanquishing of her foe: relief or regret?
+Elle Driver, a former counterpart of the The Bride, is hell-bent on seeing the end of her former friend.
+The man responsible for putting the Bride six-feet-under, Budd, tells Elle the job is done and asks specifically how she feels about the vanquishing of her frenemy: relief or regret?
 Elle answers, confidently, both.